Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-The main front pockets are mesh lined to help with breathability and warmth.
-There’s also a little waterproof pocket on the chest for stashing your belongings safely.
+The main front pockets are mesh lined to help with breathability and warmth, though they are small.
+Thereís also a little waterproof pocket on the chest for stashing your belongings safely.

-At $120 this was right in the middle in terms of price.
-It is probably the best deal if you have to have an ultralight jacket as it is only .6 ounces heavier than the Patagonia Rain Shadow, but is $60 less.
-Saving $10 for each 1/10 ounce seems like a good idea.
+At $120 this is right in the middle in terms of price.
+It is $60 less than the similar Patagonia Rain Shadow.
+Saving $10 while only adding half an ounce seems like a good idea.

 Compare this product side-by-side to top competitors >